MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

+## Size and proportions

+Migeod's assessment of the size of the animal was based on the vertebrae: "The [neck] vertebrae found give a 20-foot length [...]
+The length of the back including the sacral region was about 15 feet.
+The eight or nine caudal vertebrae cover about 6 feet" (Migeod 1931a:90).
+This gives the total preserved length of the skeleton as 41 feet (12.5 m).

+XXX compare with Giraffatitan.

 ## Comparisons

 XXX Compare to _Australodocus_ as well as _Giraffatitan_.
 Compare cervical U CT-scan cross section with that of _Australodocus_ in Mannion et al. (2019:figure 40).